 - Coconut oil for skin: Quickens and helps in filling up of skin depression in wounds.

-There are a number of Ayurvedic herbal medicines with coconut oil as base, that are used predominantly externally and also internally for many health conditions.
+There are a number of Ayurvedic herbal medicines with coconut oil as the base, that are used predominantly externally and also internally for many health conditions.
 It is sweet in taste, bulk promoting and strengthening in nature, helps in nourishing hair and promoting hair growth also removes excess of pitta and vata dosha.

 Example: (Caution: Meant only for information.
 Self medication is dangerous)

 - Asana Eladi Kera Tailam (Asana Eladi coconut oil) – useful in the treatment of skin diseases and disorders related to head and ear.

-- Chemparuthyadi Keratailam – useful in eczema, and pediatric conditions.
+- Chemparuthyadi Keratailam – useful in eczema, and paediatric conditions.

 - Dhurdhurapatradi Keratailam – Useful in dandruff, itching and eczema.